marca116/IFT6759/README.md

 8_get_wiki_entities_labels_and_url.py: Go through each wikidata entity id from train_answer_all_entities.txt and use wikidata query api to query the label and it's wikipedia article title and url, if it exists.
 Add all this info to answer_entities_labels_and_url.csv.

-9_add_solved_answer_to_all_questions.py : Go through all the questions in train_cleaned_only_questions_with_answers, replacing every wikidata entity id in every answer with it's corresponding label from answer_entities_labels_and_url.csv.
-Include the result in a new properyty to the question called 'solved_answer'.
+9_add_solved_answer_to_all_questions.py : Go through all the questions in train_cleaned_only_questions_with_answers.json, replacing every wikidata entity id in every answer with it's corresponding label from answer_entities_labels_and_url.csv.
+Include the result in a new property to the question called 'solved_answer'.
+Save to train_lcquad2_final.json.